cltk/cltk/docs/greek.rst

 Sentence Tokenization
 =====================

 To tokenize sentences, you must first `import the CLTK Greek linguistic data <>`_.
-The `CLTK's version of this data is available <https://github.com/cltk/greek_training_set_sentence>`_.
 For more on the tokenizer, or to make your own, see `the CLTK's Greek sentence tokenizer training set repository <https://github.com/cltk/greek_training_set_sentence>`_.

 .. code-block:: python